Macomatic/dcms/README.md

 and remove all the ";".

 Then, find the file "httpd.conf" in the "Apache24/conf" folder.
 At the end of the file, add the code block `LoadFile "C:\php\libpq.dll"`

+Create a schema in pgAdmin named "dcms".

+Run the query `SET search_path = "dcms";` every time you plan on modifying the database.